km from Textile Souk, Omega Hotel Dubai is set in Dubai and offers free WiFi

 International Airport, 7 km from the property.

-for the best value in Dubai!
-Guests are getting more for their money when
+best value in Dubai!
+Guests are getting more for their money when compared to

 Day 01: Arrive at the Dubai International Airport and meet our

 representative.
 Get Transferred and Check- In at The Omega Hotel.
 Enjoy a day at leisure.
 In the Evening head to

 experience the sail on the Dubai Creek Cruise.
 The experience is filled with

 music, dinner and entertainment.
 Spend a perfect evening relaxing on the deck

 and observing the amazing views of the city.
 Return to the hotel for an

 overnight stay in Dubai.

 Day 02: Enjoy the Buffet Breakfast at the Hotel and Proceed for Half